PYang03/HAPS_project/README.md

 ## Conclution

 #### Personally, I don't have any experience of verilog, therefore it is very challenging for me to finish this project.
-It's a simple netlist, but still makes me learned to do a full flow of FPGA implement with HAPS Protocompiler & vivado.
+It's a simple netlist, however it still makes me learned to do a full flow of FPGA implement with HAPS Protocompiler & vivado.

 ## Files contain in this repo
 ```